|

 • Reduce outages

-• Support audits and IT regulatory compliance with strong audit trails
+• Support audits and IT regulatory compliance with strong audit records

-With a CMDB for change management, changes become easier to plan and control and they align tightly with itsm processes across the organization.
+With a CMDB for change management, changes become easier to plan and control, and they align tightly with ITSM processes across the organization.
+Virima keeps that picture current through discovery-driven IT Discovery and simple visual maps that keep CMDB data accurate and audit-ready.

 How a CMDB supports every stage of change